dftbplus/dftbplus/INSTALL.rst

 packages.
 In order to compile the library with the public API, make sure to set the ``WITH_API`` option to ``TRUE`` in the CMake config file `config.cmake`.
-When you install the program, it will also install the DFTB+ library (`libdftbplus.a`), the C-include file and the Fortran module files, which are necessary for linking DFTB+ with C and Fortran programs.
+When you install the program, it will also install the DFTB+ library, the C-include file and the Fortran module files, which are necessary for linking DFTB+ with C and Fortran programs.

 Linking the library in non-CMake based builds